-Your setting isn't just the place, but also the time.
+Your setting isn’t just the place, but also the time.
 Imagine how differently we would view Rome today compared to the time of Caesar.
-Allow your mind to consider time and place as the environment for your story, and that will inform some of your other decisions.
+Allow your mind to consider time and place as your story’s environment, which will inform some of your other decisions.

 Does your photo need a character?
 There are plenty of lovely landscapes, cityscapes and travel photos without a central character in them.
-Yet I've decided that there isn't a single one of them that wouldn't be more interesting with a character, or person, included within the frame.
+Yet I’ve decided that there isn’t one of them that wouldn’t be more interesting with a character or person included within the frame.

 A character doesn’t have to be a person.
 It could just as easily be a dog or a talking teapot.
 The purpose of a character in storytelling is to give your viewer something or someone relatable.
 People are drawn to characters, particularly flawed characters.

 Let’s take our example of a setting on the beach.
 Would you rather see a perfectly groomed poodle or a wet, muddy retriever digging a hole and spraying sand all over her owner?